 And then review it again the same week.
 Review the same thing three times a week and see how it adds to your learning.

 Stay tuned for the Part 2 tomorrow!
-You can get these posts automatically when you sign up for the blog posts; sign up on the upper right of this page.
+You can get these posts automatically when you sign up for the blog posts; sign up below.